(1828 - 1908)

 After the War

-He was again in cotton manufacturing and was owner and superintendent of the Laurel Mills, Laurel, MD from 1877 - 1885.
-He then lived in Natick, MA.
+By 1870 he was an agent for the Dwight Manufacturing Company at Chicopee, MA, and was then owner and superintendent of the Laurel Mills in Laurel, MD from 1877 - 1885.
+He afterward lived in Natick, MA and was in the insurance business.

 References & notes

 Early War service from the Maine Adjutant General1.
-Further details from a bio sketch in the Maine Adjutant General's Report for 1864 and 1865 (1866).
+Further details from a bio sketch in the Maine Adjutant General's Report for 1864 and 1865 (1866), family genealogists, and the US Census of 1860-1900.
 His picture is from a photograph owned by Nicholas P. Picerno and posted as part of his article about the 10th Maine at Antietam for the Civil War Trust.
 It is the source also of the quote above, from a letter by Nye to his wife.
-His gravesite is on Findagrave.
+His gravesite is on Findagrave, as is his memorial in Rome, ME.
+Thanks also to Nick Picerno for sharing the story of his burial:

 02/24/1828; Hallowell, ME